 City Building by Design

 Returning to the theme of city building, this course explores development initiatives in a broader urban context.
-Topics include community consultation, infrastructure, public-private synergies, development fees, density bonussing and other mechanisms of financing improvements to the public realm.
-The course examines the role of design in achieving the “triple bottom line” of economic, environmental and social sustainability.
-As a bridge back to the February courses, “City Building by Design” reexamines the limitations and possibilities of policies and by-laws.
+Topics include infrastructure, community consultation, indigenous consultation and reconciliation, public-private synergies, the interface between government and private sector interests, development fees, density bonussing and other mechanisms of financing improvements to the public realm.
+The course examines the role of design in achieving the “quadruple bottom line” of profit, environmental sustainability, social responsibility and purposeful improvement to the built environment.
+As a bridge back to the March courses, “City Building by Design” reexamines the limitations and possibilities of planning and policies.